replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 Every release is built around a Helm chart, and that's all it needs.
 If you've completed the [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-with-replicated) lab, you built a release around a Helm chart and installed it using Helm tools.
-To use other installation methods supported by the Replicated Platform, like the Kubernetes appliance model we're working on, you supplement the Helm chart with configuration files like the one we saw above.
+To use other installation methods supported by the Replicated Platform you supplement the Helm chart with additional configuration files.
 We need a minimum of two configuration files: the Embedded Cluster configuration and a file that describes which Helm chart to install.
-We'll put those in a directory with the Helm chart and create a release from those files.

 Our Initial Appliance
 =====================

-Let's create a simple Kubernetes appliance for Slackernews and release it with the Platform.
-We're going to add our Helm chart and two configuration files to the `release` directory.
+To create our initial appliance, we're going to add our Helm chart and two configuration files to the `release` directory.
 These are the bare minimum set of files we need to create the appliance.

 ### Bumping the Chart Version

 Strictly speaking, we don't have to bump the version of our Helm chart since we haven't changed it.
 It's a good practice to increment it, though, since we want to have consistent versions between the Helm release and the Replicated release.
-That way, regardless of the install mechanism your uses choose the versions will be consistent.
+That way your customer will see a consistent version regardless of the install mechanism they choose.

 This lab uses the application [Slackernews](https://slackernews.io) and the Helm sources for it are in the `slackernews` directory.
 You can open